justinteix/PRSM/README.md

 - Simulated web search functionality
 - Information lookup
 - Voice commands: "Search for Python tutorials", "What is machine learning?"

+## 📰 News & Weather Mock Data
+- If API keys for NewsAPI or OpenWeather are missing, Prism will automatically use mock data for news and weather features.
+This allows for development and demoing without external dependencies.

+## 🗣️ TTS-Friendly News Headlines
+- News headlines are processed to be more natural for text-to-speech, including abbreviation expansion and source cleanup for a better voice experience.

+## 🗂️ Project Structure
+- For a detailed breakdown of the codebase, see [`PROJECT_STRUCTURE.md`](PROJECT_STRUCTURE.md).

 ## 🚀 Quick Start